jacob-long/dpm/README.md

   - `y.free`: This allows the regression coefficent of the lagged DV to vary across time.
 It is FALSE by default and you can either set it to TRUE or to the specific lag number(s).
+  - `x.free`: This allows the regression coefficients for the predictors to vary across time.
+It is FALSE by default and you can either set it to TRUE to set all predictors’ coefficients free over time or else pass a vector of strings of the predictors whose coefficients should be set free over time.
   - `alpha.free`: If TRUE, relaxes the constraint that the fixed effects are equal across time.
 Default is FALSE to be consistent with how fixed effects models normally work.